TN 22 (06-24)

 1. Definition - exemption of work activity provision

-For work determinations made on or after 12/18/06, work activity engaged in by a title II disability beneficiary after he/she has received title II disability benefits for 24 months, may not be used as evidence that the individual’s disability has ceased.
+For work determinations made on or after 12/18/06, work activity engaged in by a title II disability beneficiary after they have received title II disability benefits for 24 months, may not be used as evidence that the individual’s disability has ceased.
 Specifically, do not consider the activities engaged in by the beneficiary in work performed after the 24-month requirement is met to determine that the work shows the beneficiary is able to perform SGA.
 Instead, compare the countable earnings from the work with the earnings guidelines in DI 10501.015 to determine if the beneficiary is engaging in SGA for disability cessation purposes.

 Determine countable earnings in the usual manner (see DI 10505.010).
 Then apply the guides in DI 10505.020A. or in DI 10505.020B. to determine whether the beneficiary has engaged in SGA for purposes of deciding if disability has ceased.
 Do not consider the tests of comparability or worth of work if countable earnings are equal to or less than the SGA threshold amount (see DI 10505.020B.).